kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

   "doc": "ClientData message carries client-originated messages from ECS to extensions", "fields": [
     {
+      "name": "requestId",
+      "type": "int",
+      "doc": "Request ID primarily used for tracking the message from client side."
+    },
+    {
       "name": "correlationId",
       "type": "string",
       "doc": "Message tracing ID primarily used for tracking the message processing across services."